Minden–Tahoe Airport

 Minden–Tahoe Airport (IATA: MEV, ICAO: KMEV, FAA LID: MEV) is a general aviation airport serving the Carson Valley in Douglas County, Nevada, United States, including the towns of Minden, Gardnerville and Genoa, Nevada; and Lake Tahoe to the west.
 The airport is about five miles north of Minden.
 It is home to the Sierra Front Interagency Dispatch Center and regional firefighting air tanker base.

 The airport is a mecca for soaring, and many North American and world records have been flown out of Minden in the many gliders that it hosts.

 Gliders are usually towed to altitudes of 1000 to 2000 ft over the airport, and they are often able to make out and return flights to the White Mountains, Owens Valley, and Eastern Nevada, often covering distances of over 500 mi.

 During winter months the famous Sierra mountain wave can carry gliders well over 25000 ft, with the Minden record well over 40000 ft.

 A non-fatal mid-air collision near the Pine Nuts range between a glider and a small jet at 16000 ft has heightened the awareness for all airplanes flying in the area that both types of aircraft need to watch for each other.

 The airport is undergoing an expansion plan where glider operations will be moved to the east side of the airport.

 Minden–Tahoe Airport is the base for the "Introduction to Soaring" tutorial mission supplied with Microsoft Flight Simulator X.

 Facilities

 Minden–Tahoe Airport covers 996 acre at an elevation of 4722 ft.
 It has two asphalt runways: 16/34 is 7399 by 100 ft and 12/30 is 5299 by 75 ft.
 A glider runway (12G/30G) has 2050 by 60 ft of dirt.

-In the year ending February 28, 2009 the airport had 79,800 aircraft operations, average 218 per day: 97% general aviation, 3% air taxi, and less than 1% military.
-255 aircraft were then based at the airport: 56% single-engine, 9% multi-engine, 2% jet, 1% helicopter, 31% glider and less than 1% ultralight.
+In the year ending May 10, 2023 the airport had 90,920 aircraft operations, average 249 per day: 96% general aviation, 3% air taxi, and less than 1% military.
+272 aircraft were then based at the airport: 141 single-engine, 22 multi-engine, 6 jet, 8 helicopter, 94 glider and 1 ultralight.